Mika412/deep-reinforcement-learning/p3_collab-compet/Report.md

 Deep Deterministic Policy Gradient (DDPG) is a variation of the Actor Critic Methods.
 The actor produces a deterministic policy instead of the usual stochastic policy and the critic evaluates the deterministic policy.
 The critic is updated using the TD-error and the actor is trained using the deterministic policy gradient algorithm.

+Multi-Agent Deep Deterministic Policy Gradient (MADDPG), uses seperate actors and critics for each agents and a shared memory buffer.
+The Group class, handles the multiple agents and it is not only restricted to dueling single agents, so it should work for more that two agents.

-The solution uses a DDPG implementation provided in the pendulum exercise.
+The solution is built on top of the DDPG implementation provided in the pendulum exercise, which was modified on the previous project.
 Each network in, actor and critic, have 2 fully-connected hidden layers layers with 128 neurons each.

-Parameters used in DQN algorithm:
+Parameters used in MADDPG algorithm:

 - Learning rate: 0.001
 - Mini-batches: 256